chrmzn/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 To impute the missing values the best way to do this would be calculating a linear model based on the steps for a given interval.
 Better than this would be to factor it based off the day of the week.
-We suspect that an individual behaviour is unlikely to change on any given Monday but would between a Sunday and a Monday (It would require further investigation that is outside the scope of this initial analysis)
+We suspect that an individual behaviour is unlikely to change on any given Monday but would between a Sunday and a Monday (It would require further investigation that is outside the scope of this initial analysis).

 In order to perform our data inference we need to get the rows that we have complete data for.
-So we filter out for our inital column set and use complete.cases to get the rows we have a full set of data for
+So we filter out for our inital column set and use complete.cases to get the rows we have a full set of data for.

-The reason we didn't use 'is.na' on steps is because while we know there wasn't any NA values in date and interval the assignment asked us to find **any** missing values, complete.cases seemed like a better option
+The reason we didn't use 'is.na' on steps is because while we know there wasn't any NA values in date and interval the assignment asked us to find **any** missing values, complete.cases seemed like a better option.

 ```r